Heat Wave For Northeast, Midwest To Ease For Some | Weather.com

 When Does The Heat End?

-- One more very hot day is ahead for most of the Eastern US, although few will near the century mark as we did on Tuesday.
+- One more very hot day is ahead for most of the Eastern U.S. on Wednesday, although fewer will near the century mark as we did on Tuesday.
+A scattering of additional daily record highs are possible, including in Baltimore, Philadelphia and Richmond, Virginia.

-- The Northeast will begin a temperature nosedive by Thursday, particularly in New England where temperatures will be in the 60s and 70s by week's end.
+- The Northeast will begin a temperature nosedive by Thursday, particularly in New England and New York where temperatures will be in the 60s and 70s by week's end.

 (MORE: Should You Turn Off Your A/C Or Leave It On When You Leave Home?)